pookanter/skinx-elysiajs/README.md

 ### Prepare
 First generate private key and public key follow this [guide](https://gist.github.com/ygotthilf/baa58da5c3dd1f69fae9).
-Then place keys inside folder name certs at root level.
+Then make a folder name "certs" at root level and put keys inside it.

 ### Build
 To start first run docker desktop app first, then this in ternimar run: